MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Dataset

 \subsubsection{Deduplication}

-Our deduplication strategy prioritizes diversity over purity, a choice informed by recent findings in large-scale data curation.
+Informed by recent findings in large-scale data curation, our deduplication strategy prioritizes diversity over purity.
 While removing exact repetitions mitigates harmful memorization \citep{lee2022deduplicating}, prior research finds that aggressive, global near-duplicate removal can be detrimental.
-For example, the creators of the \textbf{FineWeb-Edu} dataset \citep{lozhkov2024fineweb-edu} reported \textit{worsened} model performance by global fuzzy deduplication, postulating that it removed ``too much quality data.''
+For example, the creators of the \textbf{FineWeb-Edu} dataset \citep{penedo2024} reported \textit{worsened} model performance by global fuzzy deduplication, postulating that it removed ``too much quality data.''

 Therefore, we adopt a local-only approach.
 We first apply \textbf{intra-dataset deduplication} using prefix-based exact matching to remove verbatim boilerplate text ~\citep{lee2022deduplicating}.
 We \textbf{intentionally avoid full, cross-dataset fuzzy deduplication} to preserve near-duplicates (e.g., Wikipedia articles with different formatting across sources).
-We posit that doing so retains \textbf{``stylistic and domain diversity,''} a factor shown to be helpful for model generalization \citep{chen2024diversitysyntheticdataimpact}.
+We posit that doing so retains \textbf{``stylistic and domain diversity,''} a factor shown to be helpful for model generalization \citep{chen2024diversity}.